The Problem with “Follow Your Dreams”

-“Follow your dreams” is an inspirational mainstay: probably the most commonly expressed inspirational concept ever created.
-It encourages us not to stay content in our safe existence, but to make a leap, to follow the passion that would drive us if we gave it the chance.
+“Follow your dreams” is an inspirational mainstay, maybe the most commonly expressed inspirational concept ever.
+It encourages us not to stay content in our safe existence, but to make a leap, to follow the passion that would drive us if we just gave it the chance.
 The inspirational literature is full of stories of people who left high-paying corporate jobs to teach deep-sea fishing in the Caribbean or to run a bed & breakfast in the Appalachians.
-People who gave up what, on paper, seemed to be perfect lives, to go do something that they had never dared think of before, and now are poorer but happier, with dewy skin, shining hair, and a wonderful partner who is a perfect match.
+These people gave up what, on paper, seemed to be perfect lives to do something that they had never dared think of before, and now are poorer but happier, with dewy skin, shining hair, and a wonderful partner who is a perfect match.

 Pardon the sarcasm.

 I started with writing.
 I had, after all, always been a writer in the most general sense.
 I started a writing group, and decided I'd write short stories.
-After a year or so where I was never able to finish one short story, I realized: I really wasn't that kind of writer.
+After a year or so during which I was never able to finish one short story, I realized: I really wasn't that kind of writer.
 This was before blogs and other “personal nonfiction” forms became popular.
 At that time, writing fiction was the pinnacle of the writer's art.
 I probably could have developed the skill to do it, but I just didn't really love it.
-I wasn't driven to write fiction.
+I wasn't driven.

 I tried any number of other things: collage, gardening, crafts, book design.
 They were all interesting and could be fun, but none of them were my “passion”.
 In fact, I still don't know what people mean when they say to “follow your passion.”

-I was so obsessed with this issue that several times I took workshops or classes in “finding your purpose”, which is another empty concept similar to “follow your passion”.
+I was so obsessed with this issue that several times I took workshops or classes in “finding your purpose," which is another empty concept similar to “follow your passion."
 The result?
-More self-awareness, more understanding of what feeds me (nature, a loving relationship, books, music, animals, growing things), but I'm no closer to knowing what dreams I might follow or what my “purpose” is than I was twenty years ago.
+More self-awareness, more understanding of what feeds me (nature, a loving relationship, books, music, animals, growing things), but ending up no closer to knowing what dreams I might follow or what my “purpose” is than I was 20 years ago.

 In fact, I spent years believing that I was passionate about environmentalism because I equated a strong emotional reaction to an issue with passion.
-When I realized that I had very little in common with the people who were true environmental activists, I, luckily, stopped spending my time with an issue that tended to make me angry and stressed
+When I realized that I had very little in common with the people who were true environmental activists, I, luckily, stopped spending my time on an issue that tended to make me angry and stressed.

 Another problem is the assumption that anyone can just drop everything they've built to follow an interest that may or may not be able to support them.
-That a single mother, for example, could somehow rationalize quitting a job that pays for her kids' food, schooling and healthcare, and go make bumper stickers for the local activist co-op.
+That a single mother, for example, could somehow rationalize quitting a job that pays for her kids' food, schooling, and healthcare, and go make bumper stickers for the local activist co-op.
 Yes, it would be wonderful to show her kids an adult living her dreams, but maybe not so wonderful to be living out of her car with no health insurance.
-And what about someone with chronic health problems or with aging or ill family members for whom he is the caregiver?
-Unless your dream consists of working at a job that provides a healthcare and a living wage, most people with these longings can only really afford to indulge them in a part-time way.
-That's just life, and personal responsibility is arguably more valuable than any vague “passion”.
+And what about someone with chronic health problems or aging or ill family members for whom he is the caregiver?
+Unless your dream consists of working at a job that provides a healthcare and a living wage, most people with these longings can only really afford to indulge them part-time.
+That's just life, and personal responsibility is arguably more valuable than any vague “passion."

-Then there's the completely questionable assumption that there's such a thing as a “purpose” that we have for this life besides living, growing, and loving one another.
-That sometime before we were born, we were assigned a larger “purpose” and that the thing we're doing now called life (working, connecting, cleaning the house, raising the kids, writing the blog posts) aren't enough.
-The workshops on finding your purpose are designed to play on modern westerners' fear that this, this thing called life which is so often a slog, is the only thing there is.
+Then there's the completely questionable assumption that there's such a thing as a “purpose” that we have besides living, growing, and loving one another, that sometime before we were born, we were assigned a larger “purpose” and that the thing we're doing now called life (working, connecting, cleaning the house, raising the kids, writing the blog posts) aren't enough.
+The workshops on finding your purpose are designed to play on modern Westerners' fear that life, which is so often a slog, is the only thing there is.
 But what if this IS all there is, and it's OK?